zompi2/EditorCameraPositionUE4/README.md

 ## Why is it useful?

-It is useful when you when you have a QA team that reports you a bug in specific location.
+It is useful when a QA team reports you a bug in specific location.
 Finding this place in the editor on a huge map with only coordinates is tricky.
 With this tool you can simply copy-paste this location and go directly to a place where the problem occurs.

 It is also useful if you want to share a specific world coordinates to a teammate without getting coordinates of a specific object.